ph504/epuck-LineFollower-IUT-COMPETITION/README.md

-# THE EPUCK ROBOT LINE FOLLOWING FOR IUT COMPETITION FALL 2021 (DECEMBER).
+# The E-PUCK robot line following for IUT competition (december 2021).
-## champion robot
+## champion robot 🦾🤖🏆🥇

-further explanations and the approach of implementing this robot will be covered later, so stay tuned for updates. also lemme know your thoughts.
+further explanations and the approach of implementing this robot will be included in this markdown later, so stay tuned for updates. also lemme know your thoughts.